 Have you been told you have pauses in your breathing during sleep?

 Sleep Apnea affects approximately 40 million US adults, and left untreated, has serious negative health effects, partially with other conditions, such as obesity.

 What is a Sleep Study?

 Sleep studies analyze your body’s sleep patterns throughout the night.
-This involves the placement of special sensors that record the activity of your heart, lungs, brain and muscles during the study.
+This involves the placement of special sensors that record the activity of your heart, lungs, brain, and muscles during the study.
 The sensors also monitor the air flow from your nose and mouth, as well as the level of oxygen in your blood.
 During your Sleep Study at Culbertson Memorial Hospital’s Sleep Lab, you will spend the night in a private room set up similar to a bedroom in a home.

 Most sleep disorders are easily treated and can greatly improve your quality of life.
-Sleep studies are usually covered by insurance as an outpatient procedure and is completed with a short stay in the sleep lab.
+Sleep studies are usually covered by insurance as an outpatient procedure and are completed with a short stay in the sleep lab.

 Sleep studies can help doctors diagnose: